APA NY Metro Chapter Annual Conference

 Sponsoring Committees and Sections:

 Additional details about the sessions, including confirmed speakers, will be shared in the near future.
-CM credits pending.
-Register by October 13th to receive Early Bird rates.
+7.5 CM credits approved.

 Click here for sponsorship opportunities.